Thought Papers

 Legislation: The Resolution of Frustrated Contracts

 When a contract has been frustrated, there are no winners.
-With the contract now impossible to perform, the real question lies in loss apportionment following the frustration of the contract.
+With the contract now impossible to perform, the real question is loss apportionment following its frustration.
 Neither party could have predicted the events leading to the sudden cancellation of the contract.
 At this point, there is much uncertainty surrounding who will be forced to absorb the costs of the preparations.
-Fortunately, through Section 1 of the Law Reform (Frustrated Contracts) Act 1943 (“1943 Act”), the most extreme of cases will be prevented, and both parties can rest assured that an equitable resolution will be reached.
+Fortunately, under Section 1 of the Law Reform (Frustrated Contracts) Act 1943 (“1943 Act”), the most extreme cases will be avoided, and both parties can rest assured that an equitable resolution will be reached.

 Written January 2025, Submitted to The Peter Cane Legal Reasoning Prize 2025